Arthur Brisbane: Career

+Beginning in 1914, Winsor McCay illustrated many of Brisbane's editorials.
 From 1924 until 1935, artist Mel Cummin "originated and drew many of the big, eight-column cartoons" for Brisbane's editorials in the New York Sunday American, the New York Evening Journal and occasionally The Mirror.
-Cummin, a well-known member of the Explorer's Club, called Brisbane "a well-informed naturalist," and said the two collaborators discussed the subject of naturalism frequently.
+Cummin, a well-known member of the Explorer's Club, called Brisbane "a well-informed naturalist", and said the two collaborators discussed the subject of naturalism frequently.

+He is also known to have invited the radical journalist and pamphleteer Eleanor Baldwin to move to New York to take up a writing job with him, but she declined the offer to remain at her home in the Pacific Northwest.